 The following Corporate Governance Guidelines have been adopted by the Board of Directors of Conduent Incorporated to assist the Board in the exercise of its responsibilities.
 These Corporate Governance Guidelines reflect the Board's commitment to monitor the effectiveness of policy and decision making both at the Board and management level, with a view to enhancing long-term shareholder value.
 These Corporate Governance Guidelines shall be reviewed by the Board, through the Corporate Governance Committee, on an annual basis and are subject to modification from time to time by the Board acting by a majority of the independent directors as determined under these Guidelines.
-Waivers of these Corporate Governance Committee only.
+Waivers of these Corporate Governance Guidelines may be made by the Board or the Corporate Governance Committee only.